Slingsby Aviation: History

 The business was founded in Scarborough by Frederick Nicholas Slingsby, an RAF pilot in World War I. In 1920 he bought a partnership in a woodworking and furniture factory in Queen Street, Scarborough.
 In 1930 Slingsby was one of the founders of the Scarborough Gliding Club.
 After repairing some of the club's gliders, Slingsby's business built its first aircraft, a German designed RRG Falke which flew in 1931.
 By late 1933 Slingsby was advertising training gliders for sale.
 In 1934, encouraged by a local landowner, the business moved to Kirkbymoorside, some 30 miles from Scarborough, operating as Slingsby, Russell & Brown Ltd. As demand for gliders built up, a new factory was needed and built in Welburn, just outside Kirkbymoorside.
 This opened in July 1939, when Slingsby Sailplanes Ltd was founded.
 The best selling Slingsby glider in the pre-World War II period was the Primary.

-During the war Slingsby built parts for other company's aircraft as well as their own military glider, the Slingsby Hengist, though the latter did not see action.
+During the war Slingsby built parts for other companies' aircraft as well as their own military glider, the Slingsby Hengist, though the latter did not see action.
 Towards the end of the war and afterwards the company produced large numbers of training gliders for the Air Training Corps (ATC).
 After the war Slingsby continued to make increasingly refined gliders for civilian use in clubs and competitions.
 Their greatest success was with the Sky at the 1952 World Gliding Championships, which finished in first, third and fourth place.
 The later Slingsby Skylark series was their post war best seller.
 Slingsby began to move toward glass reinforced plastic (GRP) and metal construction methods, but the company, trading as Slingsby Aircraft Ltd since 1967, went into liquidation in July 1969 following a disastrous fire in the previous November.

 Slingsby Firefly T67M of the UK Defence Elementary Flying Training School, used for training Army and Navy student pilots.

 After this Slingsby became part of the Vickers Group in November 1969, initially as Vickers-Slingsby Sailplanes Ltd, then reverting to the old name of Slingsby Sailplanes Ltd, and original design declined, though they built versions of other aircraft, both powered and unpowered.
 Slingsby’s last glider, which was also their last original design, was the GRP Slingsby T.65 Vega.
 This ceased production in 1982, by which time high performance sailplane design had moved away from the UK.
 During the upheavals in the British aerospace and marine sector the company became Slingsby Engineering, part of the public/private holding company British Underwater Engineering (UBE).
 In July 1982 Slingsby Aviation was set up by, and as part, of Slingsby Engineering.
 Slingsby Aviation passed from UBE to ML holdings in 1993, then to Cobham plc in December 1995.